beemojs/beemo/docs/provider.md

 # Repository Setup

 To begin, create and clone a new repository on GitHub (or another VCS).
 This repository will be known as your "configuration module" going forward.
-I suggest naming it `build-tool-config`, or `dev-tools`, etc, as it's straight forward, easy to understand, and defines intent.
+I suggest naming it `dev-tools`, or `dev-tool-config`, `build-tools`, etc, as it's straight forward, easy to understand, and defines intent.

 ```
-git clone git@github.com:<username>/build-tool-config.git
+git clone git@github.com:<username>/dev-tools.git
-cd build-tool-config/
+cd dev-tools/
 ```

-Once cloned, initialize a new NPM package, and provide the name `build-tool-config` with a username scope, like `@beemo/build-tool-config`.
+Once cloned, initialize a new NPM package, and provide the name `dev-tools` with a username scope, like `@beemo/dev-tools`.
 Why a scope?
 Because we don't want to clutter NPM with dumb packages.
 It also avoids collisions and easily announces ownership.

 ```
 npm init --scope=<username>